-As our results showed, and as we expected, the brain network exhibits a lot of properties which would lead to an efficient information transfer across the various regions of the brain, and at the same time, it also optimizes the spatial distance between connected regions of the brain to minimize the wiring cost of the brain
+As our results showed, and as we expected, the brain network exhibits a lot of properties which would lead to an efficient information transfer across the various regions of the brain, and at the same time, it also optimizes the spatial distance between connected regions of the brain to minimize the wiring cost of the brain.
 The confirmation of these properties of the brain will further encourage research into the evolution of the brain to its current complex form.
 The methods and techniques used in this project can further be extended to compare different brain networks.

-Research could be done on how the functional connections in the brain evolve with age, by comparing the brain networks of people of different age groups.
+Further research could be done on how the functional connections in the brain evolve with age, by comparing the brain networks of people of different age groups.
 Another frontier in this direction could be to compare brain networks of humans with other species, to study the process of evolution of the brain.

-Clearly, there is much scope of exciting research in the field of generating and studying brain networks and a lot remains to be discovered about the network properties of the brain.
+Clearly, there is much scope of exciting research in the field of extracting functional connectivity from fMRI data and studying functional brain networks and a lot remains to be discovered about the network properties of the brain.